 4. Roof Care

 Likewise, the amount of care you take of your roof also determines how long you can expect it to last.
 Roofs that receive proper care and maintenance can often outlast their estimated lifespan, providing you with many additional years of problem-free protection and comfort.
 However, roofs which are neglected and left to rot with unrepaired issues and leaks will last only a small fraction of their estimated lifespan.
 If you know your roof has received proper attention and been well cared-for, then odds are your minor problem is just a simple fix.
 However, a roof that has suffered neglect and received little attention probably needs to be replaced.

 Take a quick trip into your attic and you should be able to tell pretty quickly if you need a total roof replacement.
 First, if your attic is extremely humid almost constantly, then there’s a good chance that the constant exposure to water vapor due to poor air flow has probably caused serious damage to your roof’s structure, mandating a total replacement as soon as possible.
-Likewise, if there are some sizeable mold colonies growing on the wood in your roof as well as a strong mildew odor, then you likely have serious moisture problems that need replaced.Need your roof replaced?
+Likewise, if there are some sizeable mold colonies growing on the wood in your roof as well as a strong mildew odor, then you likely have serious moisture problems that need replaced.Need your roof replaced or inspected?
 Have it done before winter weather truly sets in!
 Call Divine Roofing, Inc. at (719) 497-1005 to request an estimate today!